daloman/regru-api-go/README.md

 }
 ```
 # Known Issues
-Test API returns some fields as strings for test access and as int for real data, and naoborot
+Test API returns some fields as strings for test access and as int for real data, and vice versa.

 Response for real account:
 ```json